Home > Cookies > Gingerbread Halloween Skeleton Cookies

 • Egg Yolk – To keep the cookies tender, and to help bind the dough.

 • Molasses – The trademark ingredient in anything gingerbread!
 I prefer unsulphured molasses for the flavor – without being overpowering.
-The same I use in my gingerbread cranberry bars, gingerbread latte syrup, and gingerbread mousse.
+The same I use in my gingerbread small batch cranberry bars and gingerbread latte syrup.

 • All-Purpose Flour – I have not tested a gluten free version.
 But you can try a 1:1 gluten free flour blend to see if that works!